What is a potentiostat and its use in Science & Industry (Electrochemistry Basics Series) - BioLogic Learning Center

 What is a potentiostat and its use in Science & Industry (Electrochemistry Basics Series)

-In potentiostatic mode, the potentiostat applies and controls the potential, and measures the current flowing through the electrochemical system (see Figure 1 below).
+In this mode, the potentiostat controls the voltage applied to the electrochemical cell and measures the current (see Figure 1 below).
+It is especially common in corrosion and analytical electrochemistry.

 schematic explaining the principle of potentiostatic mode for potentiostats